nicholas-wilcox/lit-modal-portal/README.md

 This function will always return [Lit's `nothing` value](https://lit.dev/docs/api/templates/#nothing), because nothing is supposed to render where the portal is used.

-Both the `value` and the `targetOrSelector` arguments may be promises.
+Both the `content` and the `targetOrSelector` arguments may be promises.
 All promises must be resolved before the portal renders.

 ## Advanced Usage